TYPO3-Documentation/T3DocTeam/Documentation/Drafts/ContributionGuideDocumentation/ContributionGuideDocumentationDraft/HowItWorks/Index.rst

 format, which means they are basically text files with some markup for bold, headers, links etc., similar to what is used in Wikis.

-These files can be converted into a final format which can be displayed online or downloaded.
+These files will be converted into a final format which can be displayed online or downloaded.
 The formats we currently use are HTML and PDF.
 The conversion process is referred to as "rendering".